10 Exciting museums in Toronto to explore on your next visit

 55 Centre Avenue, Toronto | website

-In addition to housing numerous fabrics, carpets, garments, specialty clothes and carpets, the museum offers lectures, workshops, seminars and tours.
-There are also educational guides, monthly Textile Teach-ins and events around contemporary art practices.
-The museum offers curated exhibitions of contemporary and historical artifacts and a reference library of materials focused on non-industrial textiles.
+In addition to housing numerous fabrics, carpets, garments, specialty clothes, and carpets, the museum offers lectures, workshops, seminars, and tours.
+It also offers educational guides, monthly Textile Teach-ins, and events around contemporary art practices.
+The museum also offers curated exhibitions of contemporary and historical artifacts and a reference library of materials focused on non-industrial textiles.

 Final thoughts on museums in Toronto